Beehive Design Collective: Graphic campaigns

 The Collective creates graphic campaigns addressing diverse geo- and socio-political issues.
 The illustrations are informed and developed through extensive research.
 The work for the poster began in 2004, and by 2010 the group had distributed over 10,000 posters in the Americas.
-The most recent campaign in 2012 resulted from travel to Mexico and interviews of a broad spectrum of people.
+A 2012 campaign resulted from travel to Mexico and interviews of a broad spectrum of people.
 The “Mesoamerica Resiste” poster was used as their aid in this campaign and was unveiled in December 7, 2012 at the Machias Grange Hall.
 The group adheres to self-imposed rules during their campaign production, including absence of literal human depictions, use of cross-cultural imagery, and avoidance of cultural appropriation.
 The group bills its pieces as “portable murals,” using them as educational pieces while they travel around the world to do speaking engagements.

 The current trilogy in progress details globalization in the western hemisphere through a series of three graphics.